Nanyue King Museum: Significance

 The Palace of the Nanyue Kingdom in the Site of Palace and Garden preserves cultural relics spanning from the Qin-Han period to the Republic of China era.
 These remains stand as crucial historical testimony to Guangzhou's over 2,200 years of urban history and the rise and development of China's ancient Maritime Silk Road, embodying the essence of Guangzhou as a renowned historical and cultural city.
 The multiple layers of ruins discovered at the site confirm its uninterrupted status as Guangzhou's urban center for more than 2,200 years—a phenomenon exceptionally rare in Chinese urban development history.
 This demonstrates the advanced planning concepts behind the Nanyue Kingdom's original site selection, holding significant academic value for the study of ancient Chinese capitals and architectural history, as well as practical relevance for researching sustainable development in modern cities.
-The Pan Pond discovered in 1995 and the Crooked Stone Brook unearthed in 1997 (both designated as China’s Top Ten Archaeological Discoveries of their respective years) represent the earliest and best-preserved examples of Qin-Han imperial gardens found to date.
-They are the earliest and most intact imperial garden complexes yet discovered in China and constitute the origin of Lingnan garden—one of China's three major landscape architecture styles.
+The Pan Pond discovered in 1995 and the Crooked Stone Brook unearthed in 1997 (both designated as China's Top Ten Archaeological Discoveries of their respective years) represent the earliest and best-preserved examples of Qin-Han imperial gardens found to date.
+They are the earliest and most intact imperial garden complexes yet discovered in China and constitute the origin of the Lingnan garden—one of China's three major landscape architecture styles.
 Large-scale architectural components excavated from the site, such as square tiles measuring 95 cm per side, remain unparalleled; no similarly sized Han Dynasty building elements have been found even at the Han Dynasty capital site of Chang'an.

 The "Sites of the Southern Yue State" and "Maritime Silk Road" projects, with the Tomb of Nanyue King and the Palace of the Nanyue Kingdom as key heritage sites, have now been included in China's Tentative List for World Heritage inscription.